-Room 418 of the hotel is one which is rife with supernatural activity.
+Room 418 of the hotel is one that is rife with supernatural activity.
 The presence of children has been reported laughing and playing just outside the doors of the room.
-The hotel staff have received several complaints from guests who have heard children playing in the dead of night.
+The hotel staff has received several complaints from guests who have heard children playing in the dead of night.
 Even Stephen King himself has had a brush with the spirit of a little boy in the room.
 He reported hearing what seemed like a young boy calling out for his nanny.

 Brief History of The Stanley Hotel

-The hotel is named after its builder, Freeman Oscar Stanley who was popular for the Stanley Streamer.
-The hotel opened on the 4th of July 1909 and back then it catered to the rich and famous of Colorado and the entire United States.
-Some of the people who have been to the hotel included the survivor of RMS Titanic, Molly Brown, Theodore Roosevelt, Japanese royalty and countless Hollywood celebrities.
+The hotel is named after its builder, Freeman Oscar Stanley, who was popular for the Stanley Streamer.
+The hotel opened on the 4th of July 1909, and back then, it catered to the rich and famous of Colorado and the entire United States.
+Some of the people who have been to the hotel included the survivor of RMS Titanic, Molly Brown, Theodore Roosevelt, Japanese royalty, and countless Hollywood celebrities.

 The hotel is a favorite when it comes to weddings.
 It can make the most memorable day of your life 7,500 feet above the ordinary.
-The panoramic views of the Rocky Mountains and the historic charm of the hotel will make your wedding day truly unforgettable.
+The panoramic views of the Rocky Mountains and the hotel’s historic charm will make your wedding day truly unforgettable.
 The hotel has various unique locations that can allow you to customize your wedding.
 You will have your own area for farewell brunches, rehearsal dinners, and wedding receptions.

 The stage French doors open up to the two verandas.
 It can seat up to 80 guests comfortably.
 The Pinion and Billiard rooms can also seat 80 guests.
 The connecting rooms lead to the largest fireplace in the state and also have access to the veranda.
-The Library room can be found in the Manor House and it has a cozy and warm ambiance.
+The Library room can be found in the Manor House, and it has a cozy and warm ambiance.
 It can seat up to 50 guests.